4. Controlling plant and equipment risks

 The principal and/or their delegate in consultation with the HSR and employees are to ensure suitable controls, as outlined in the OHS Risk Management Procedure, are selected and implemented where plant and equipment risks are identified.
 This is to be documented on the Plant and equipment risk management form .

 Examples of plant and equipment controls, from most-to-least effective, could include:

 - determining whether the task can be completed by an alternative method – for example, purchasing timber pre-cut to the correct length

 - installing and maintaining fixed guarding on machinery

 - training employees in appropriate courses to obtain the required competencies

 - developing Safe Work Procedures

-Where the controls include development of procedures for the safe operation and/or use of plant and equipment, a should be completed and displayed adjacent to all items of static plant and accessible to operators of portable plant.
+Where the controls include development of procedures for the safe operation and/or use of plant and equipment, a Safe work procedure template should be completed and displayed adjacent to all items of static plant and accessible to operators of portable plant.

 4.2 Training and Education